MArpogaus/ai-cli/ReadMe.md

 To create a cuda image, use the build command and specify the desired cuda version using the `-c` switch.
 `ai-cli -c 11.2 build`.

-For the cuda image to work, add the `-g` option when using any command to actually include gpus that cuda can use.
+For the cuda container to use the gpu, add the `-g` option when using any command to actually include gpus that cuda can use.
 This makes the specified gpu(s) available and switches the runtime to "nvidia".
-Note that, the docker-nvidia-runtime needs to be set up correctly beforehand.
+Note, that docker-nvidia-runtime needs to be set up correctly beforehand.

 For example `ai-cli -g 0 -c 11.2 bash` opens a bash command line with inside the container, exposing gpu "0" with support for cuda 11.2.
 Note, that the images for cuda 11.2 need to be built beforhand as stated above.
 It can be verified that the gpu is used, using `nvidia-smi` inside the container.
 Note, that the cuda version shown by nvidia-smi does not necessarily represent the correct version because of differences between driver API and runtime API version.